We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Warranty: 10 years

-What we liked: This bullet-style smoker is extremely reliable; it’s been a mainstay of Weber’s lineup for decades.
-With room for a water pan and two cooking grates, it’s easy to maintain a steady, consistent temperature (we found that the larger size of this model required more monitoring and adjustments).
+What we liked: This smoker is extremely reliable; it’s been a mainstay of Weber’s lineup for decades.
+With room for a water pan and two cooking grates, it’s easy to maintain steady, consistent temperatures.
 You can technically also use it as a grill if you’re willing to kneel or crouch in order to get closer to the bottom grate.

 What we didn’t like: Due to the petite dimensions of this smoker, you may have to portion large cuts of meat into smaller sizes.